achansak94/p8105_hw2_ac4635/Homework2_ac4635.md

 11 columns that includes NA for empty observations for each variable ..
 The dataset contains on politicians’ political affiliation, unemploymnet rate and the S\&P stock market from 1947 to 2015.

+decribe the 3 datasets and how you wrangled the datsets.
+The variables in the final dataset